rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 My hazard assessment had been that if the snow in the gully slid, it would likely have a small volume, and I’d go for a short ride down the centre of the broad ridge—hardly a terrain trap.
 The ridge had a low-enough angle (we’d been switchbacking up it on skins until that point) that I was not concerned about rocketing down it if the snow failed.
 (Or worse—tomahawking.)

 Nearing the middle of my boot-pack, the wind pocket inside the gully released (maybe a size 0.5).
-All around me, the formerly stiff snow unzippered into large chunks, like a taught guitar string snapping.
+All around me, the formerly stiff snow unzipped into large chunks, like a taught guitar string snapping.

 Flipped over backwards, I was now sliding on my back, backpack and skis below me, head-first down the gully, like an inverted beetle.
 I distinctly remember trying to sense my velocity and if it was exponentially increasing.
 Thankfully, I came to a stop, unburied, where the slope-angle relaxed a few meters down.